Eyongtarh/Ekpaw-Spicies/README.md

 1. Requesting input:
 The user must enter the sales data for the four spicies one after the other.
 The value must be a positive integer between 0 and 99.
 There is a while loop for each input and another while loop for when all inputs are collected.
-* if user enters a wrong number a wrong message will appear.
+* if user enters a wrong number, a wrong message will appear.
 Appearance of input page is shown below:
 ![](assets/images/inputs.png)

-- Afte the requested sales data is collected, it is then validated and match the sales data into the correct formate in the worksheet, and update the sales worksheet with sales data.
+- After the requested sales data is collected, it is then validated and match the sales data into the correct formate in the worksheet, and update the sales worksheet with sales data.
 - Thereafter, the cost prices and sales prices in worksheet is matched with sales data to calculate the total cost and total revenue of each spicies and updated to worksheet.
 - The profit/loss is then calculated from total revenue and total cost for each spices and updated to worksheet.